csiro-hydroinformatics/pyrefcount/docs/index.md

 ## Related work

-### Ancestry
+### Ancestry, acknowledgements

-This python package `refcount` actually spawned from prior work for interoperability between C++, R and .NET.
-The port to Python was also influenced by work authored by Kevin Plastow and undertaken at the Australian Bureau of Meteorology for C/C++/Python interop using `cffi`.
+This python package `refcount` actually spawned from prior work for interoperability between C++, R and .NET ([R.NET](https://github.com/rdotnet/rdotnet))

+`refcount` features using `cffi` were also significantly informed by Kevin Plastow's [work](https://search.informit.com.au/documentSummary;dn=823898220073899;res=IELENG) while he was at the Australian Bureau of Meteorology; this contribution is gratefully acknowledged.

-Readers may also want to look at:
+In you have native interop needs you may also want to look at:

-* a nuget package [dynamic-interop-dll](https://github.com/rdotnet/dynamic-interop-dll) for .NET/native interop.
+* the nuget package [dynamic-interop-dll](https://github.com/rdotnet/dynamic-interop-dll) for .NET/native interop.
-* A set of mostly c++ software [tools for interop with C/C++](https://github.com/csiro-hydroinformatics/rcpp-interop-commons)
+* a set of mostly c++ software [tools for interop with C/C++](https://github.com/csiro-hydroinformatics/rcpp-interop-commons)
-* A C# library for [generating interop glue code on top of C API glue code](https://github.com/csiro-hydroinformatics/c-api-wrapper-generation).
+* a C# library for [generating interop glue code on top of C API glue code](https://github.com/csiro-hydroinformatics/c-api-wrapper-generation).

 ### Other python packages

-While this present package was authored in part because no existing prior (Python) work could quite fit the need, there are packages that may better address your particular need:
+`refcount` was created in part because no existing prior (Python) work could quite fit the need.
+There are however packages that may better address your particular need:

 * [infi.pyutils](https://pypi.org/project/infi.pyutils/) contains a reference counting class.